Frequently Asked Questions - Sailing

 According to Greek Law, Sail The Greek Islands.com provides vessels which are equipped with all necessary safety equipment.
 Fire extinguishers, life rafts, safety belts, life jackets, flares, EPIRB, GPS, VHF radio, depth meter, wind indicator, etc. and are inspected yearly.
 Moreover, all our yachts have specific charts and The Greek Waters Pilot book, in English, on board.

 Sea sickness depends on you and your past experience.
-If you are worried about it, there is certain medication available for sea sickness (travel gum, bracelets, medication etc).
+If you are worried about it, there is certain medication available for sea sickness (travel gum, bracelets, medication etc.).
 Apart from this, Sail The Greek Islands.com has the experience to recommend itineraries to sail to protected areas so as to avoid extreme conditions.

 Don’t forget that booking your holiday earlier means you will have a greater selection of yachts and dates to choose from.
 If you are thinking of chartering a vessel during low or mid season, the conditions may allow you to book at your leisure – even last minute.
 For high season charters, you would be well advised to book well in advance.
 If you are more flexible about dates and yachts have a look at our Special Offers and you may spot a very good offer even for high season dates.

 You can pre-order provisions.
-If you list your requirements two to four weeks before your charter embarkation, we can organise your shopping to be brought directly to your yacht and you will be charged for the provisions only.
+If you list your requirements two to four weeks before your charter embarkation, we can organize your shopping to be brought directly to your yacht and you will be charged for the provisions only.
 Otherwise, in all our charter bases there are supermarkets, grocery stores etc. near the marinas that sell most of the necessary supplies needed.
 We do not recommend pushy supermarket salesman at some of the marinas.

 The check-in familiarizes you with the yacht and its characteristics with the help of Sail The Greek Islands.com staff or staff of our colleagues.
-You will receive a copy of the yacht's inventory (list of items) and will be asked to check that all the items/equipment listed are available and in correct working condition.
+You will receive a copy of the yacht’s inventory (list of items) and will be asked to check that all the items/equipment listed are available and in correct working condition.
 If anything is not included or is not in adequate condition, you need to note it down so you will not be charged for any loss or damage that you are not liable for.
-You will also be informed about any necessary information about the vessel and its equipment and give your the opportunity to ask anything you do not understand.
+You will also be informed about any necessary information about the vessel and its equipment and give you the opportunity to ask anything you do not understand.
 The check-out process works more or less in the same manner, checking the boat for any damage or loss at your disembarkation.

 In your own interest, it is advisable to buy (from country of origin) specific travel insurance before your charter.
 Cancellation insurance should be also included -where available- so as to protect your booking payments.